 If your project is instructional in nature, make sure the talent you select has experience with long narration sessions.
 These take an excellent reading ability and lots of stamina.
 Some voice over artists specialize in short commercials.
 I once mistakenly hired a commercial talent to read four hours of technical content.
 We had to retake almost every paragraph and the experience was grueling for all of us.

 In addition to searching for voice over talent online and through talent agencies, don’t forget to seek out recommendations from recording studios, producers and other multimedia types.
 This way, you can ask whether the individual is flexible and takes direction well.
 Although a recording session involves give and take between the director, the talent, and the audio engineer, the script owner steers the show.
 A flexible narrator will be happy to take direction to change intonation or emphasis.
 It’s just part of the job.

-Get approval from stakeholders
+Get approval from stakeholders.

-If you work with outside clients, it’s often a good idea to get their approval of the talent you’ve selected.
+If you work with outside clients, it’s a good idea to get approval of the talent you’ve selected.
 Clients usually appreciate this gesture and this way you know they’ll be happy with the results.

 Get the latest articles, resources and freebies once a month plus 12 Scripting Tips.